gksoft/pushbullet-angular-service/README.md

 ### usage

-check the (gksoft/pushbullet-angular-service/examplePushbulletClientService.js) or code a similar one.
+check the [examplePushbulletClientService.js](http://gksoft/pushbullet-angular-service/examplePushbulletClientService.js) or code a similar one.
 Enter the pushbullet api key, the name of the client.
-Inject the pushbullet angular service in your angular module or other service

 add the script files in your client